Modern Farmhouse Pallet Wall DIY

 The results are stunning, as the finished wall has a beautiful array and range of colors from silvery gray to blackish brown.

-Lisa decided against purchasing a stain, because she was looking for a wide variation of colors, and determined the homemade stains would be the best option for her end goal.
+Lisa decided against purchasing a stain, because she was looking for a wide variety of colors, and determined the homemade stains would be the best option for her end goal.

 After the stained wood dried, Lisa had to organize the pieces by size, so she could make the layers of the wall even.
 Additionally, she tried to mix and match colors to avoid having too many of the same shade in the same place.